terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 # PowerVS Infrastructure Module

 The PowerVS infrastructure module automates the following tasks:
-- Creates the PowerVS service
+- Creates the PowerVS Workspace
 - Creates an ssh key
 - Creates two private networks: a management network and a backup network
 - Creates two IBM Cloud connections with an option to reuse cloud connections